Jari Sailio

-Jari Sailio (born 18 March 1986 in Hyvinkää) is a Finnish professional ice hockey forward currently playing for Oulun Kärpät in the Finnish Liiga.
+Jari Sailio (born 18 March 1986 in Hyvinkää) is a Finnish professional ice hockey forward currently playing for Hämeenlinnan Pallokerho in the Finnish Liiga.

 Sailio joined the Blues after a season with Arystan Temirtau in the Kazakhstan Hockey Championship He agreed to an initial three-month try-out contract with the Blues, before signing a one-year deal on 30 August 2014.
 He previously played for Blues of the Liiga in the 2010–11 season.